 Lastly, and the thing I really want to bring to your attention, is the weekly updates and monthly report they provide.
 If I’m paying Kudu $599 a month, the last thing I want to see is a line item on my American Express bill for $599 and need to think, “What exactly did they do again?”

 A lot of retainers and other subscription products need to justify their cost on a monthly basis.
 If the only thing your customers see is a monthly invoice, that’s often a hard expense to continuously justify.
 You can’t expect your clients to think: “Oh right, yeah, he did X, Y, and Z this month.
 Totally worth the cost.” — you need to show them this.

 I’m a big fan of showing “deltas” in these reports — what changed between this month and last?
 How did putting more money into Kudu increase the value of my ad campaigns?
 They could do a bit better in showing this, but overall, well done!

 My Content Sherpa – Audience building on autopilot

 This case study is a bit… awkward for me to write about.
 One of the examples given on the website is about me and my business — but I’ll try to be as objective as possible 🙂

 The first thing that caught my eye about My Content Sherpa is that Philip addresses the pain directly.
 You’re running a busy agency, but you don’t have time to manage your “content marketing” (gah, I hate that phrase) strategy.
-He does a great job is getting you to want to read on, and see what he has to offer to fix the pain.
+He does a great job of getting you to want to read on and see what he has to offer to fix the pain.

 I also really like how Philip describes exactly what you’ll get.
 In the first month, this will happen.
 Afterward, so-and-so will happen.